umd-lib/solr-vagrant-base/README.md

 ### Building the Base Box

-Bring up the base box as above, then run `vagrant package`.
+Bring up the base box as above, then run `vagrant package --output solr.box`.

+### Deploying the Base Box to Nexus

+Package the base box as above, then run `mvn deploy`.
+The box will be uploaded to the UMD Nexus releases or snapshots repository based on the project version specified in the pom.

 ## License